SIN-Labs/SIN-Labs.github.io/_news/2024-09-03-hakwan-lau-appointment.md

 ---
 layout: post
-title:  "Hakwan Lau Appointed as Co-Director of IBS Neuroscience Imaging Research Group"
+title:  "[SKKU News] Hakwan Lau, RIKEN Team Leader, Appointed Co-Director of the Center for Neuroscience Imaging Research"
 hero_image: "/assets/images/news.jpg"
 hero_title: "News"
 image: assets/images/hakwan-lau-appointment.jpg
 date: 2024-09-03
 permalink: /news/2024-09-03-hakwan-lau-appointment/
 ---
-Renowned neuroscientist **Hakwan Lau**, a team leader at **RIKEN**, has been appointed as **Co-Director** of the **IBS Neuroscience Imaging Research Group** alongside **Director Sung-ki Kim**.
-Professor Lau officially assumed this new role on **September 1, 2024**.
+Hakwan Lau, a distinguished scholar bridging philosophy and cognitive science, will co-lead the Center for Neuroscience Imaging Research (CNIR) at the Institute for Basic Science (IBS) alongside Director Sung-ki Kim.

+Professor Lau, who also holds a faculty position in Sungkyunkwan University’s Global Biomedical Engineering Department, officially assumed the role of Co-Director on September 1, 2024.

-With a Ph.D. from **Oxford University** and previous academic positions at **Columbia University** and **UCLA**, Professor Lau currently leads the RIKEN Brain Science Center's team in Japan.
-He is widely recognized for his interdisciplinary research combining **philosophy and cognitive science**.
+With a Ph.D. from Oxford University, Lau previously served as a professor at Columbia University and UCLA before becoming a team leader at the RIKEN Brain Science Center in Japan in 2021.

-A highly influential scholar in the field of neuroscience, Lau's research has been cited over 17,000 times, and he holds an **h-index** of 64, a key indicator of his impact in the scientific community.
-His latest academic book, *In Consciousness We Trust*, published in 2022, presents a novel theory of **conscious perception** based on collaboration between experimental and theoretical scientists.
+Lau is widely recognized for his groundbreaking research that integrates psychology and neuroscience.
+He has achieved over 17,000 citations and an h-index of 64, reflecting his significant influence and contribution to the field.

+His academic pursuits over the past two decades are exemplified in his 2022 book, *In Consciousness We Trust*, which proposes an innovative theory of conscious perception through the collaboration of experimental and theoretical approaches.

-Lau’s research explores critical questions, such as whether **machines like AI can achieve consciousness**, and the development of computational methods to assess **metacognitive abilities**.
-His work has earned him prestigious awards such as the **William James Award** (2005) and the **Janet Taylor Spence Award** (2012).
+More recently, Lau has garnered attention for his research on whether machines, such as AI, can possess consciousness (*Science*, 2017) and for developing computational methodologies to assess metacognitive abilities.
+These accomplishments have earned him prestigious awards, including the William James Award (2005) and the Janet Taylor Spence Award (2012).

-At IBS, Lau’s research will focus on understanding the fundamental reasons why humans experience the world differently from other animals, particularly in relation to the **prefrontal cortex**—a part of the brain that is more developed in humans and crucial for perception.
-His goal is to combine non-invasive methods applicable to humans with advanced techniques used in **rodent models** to uncover the unique role of the prefrontal cortex in human cognition.
+At CNIR, Lau aims to explore fundamental questions about why humans perceive the world differently from other animals.
+His research will focus on the prefrontal cortex—a uniquely developed region of the human brain—and its role in perception.
+Lau plans to combine non-invasive experimental methods suitable for humans with cutting-edge techniques applied to animal models, such as rodents, to advance this work.

-> "The IBS Neuroscience Imaging Research Group offers world-leading neuroimaging techniques, and with Director Kim's expertise in **MRI physics**, it was an easy decision to join this esteemed group.
-We have all the tools needed to tackle the **big questions** in basic neuroscience," said Lau.

-The Perceptual Intelligence Lab is excited to collaborate with Professor Lau on future projects aimed at unraveling the neural basis of human consciousness.
+> “Joining CNIR was an easy decision, given the team’s world-renowned expertise in MRI physics under Director Kim’s leadership,” Lau said.
+“With the group’s advanced neuroimaging techniques and methodologies, we are well-equipped to tackle the big questions in basic neuroscience.”

+Lau expressed his commitment to leveraging the center’s capabilities to address major challenges in the field, contributing to a deeper understanding of the brain’s intricate workings.

 For more details, [read the full article](https://eng.skku.edu/skku/campus/skk_comm/news01.do?mode=view&articleNo=120412&article.offset=0&articleLimit=10).